 When you pick up your holiday vehicle, the staff at the car hire desk will normally try and sell you a number of extras, including car hire excess insurance.
 However, paying for excess insurance at the car hire desk is usually a lot more expensive than paying for it before you travel.

-This useful guide will explain the basics of car hire insurance, what excess cover you can buy before you travel, and how it compares to the additional cover you’ll be offered at the car hire desk.
+We explain the basics of car hire insurance, what excess cover you can buy before you travel, and how it compares to the additional cover you’ll be offered at the car hire desk.

 The Collision Damage Waiver